Laura Emilia Escudero

 Philosophy & Vision

 I’m Laura, a somatic psychotherapist with a deep respect for the body’s wisdom and its role in healing.
-My work is for those navigating major life transitions, relationship ruptures, grief, chronic pain, anxiety, burnout, and trauma.
-I offer a space for people who feel disconnected, overwhelmed, or stuck in patterns that no longer serve them—those seeking not just to understand their experiences but to feel transformation in their body and nervous system.
+I work with people navigating major life transitions, relationship ruptures, grief, chronic pain, anxiety, burnout, and trauma.
+Many of my clients feel disconnected, overwhelmed, or stuck in patterns that no longer serve them and are seeking not just to understand their experiences, but to feel meaningful change in their body and nervous system.

-Therapy, to me, is not about fixing but about returning to yourself.
-Using somatic approaches like Somatic Experiencing, Hakomi, and Internal Family Systems, I help clients move beyond cognitive insight into deep, embodied change.
+Therapy, to me, is not about fixing, but about returning to yourself.
+Using somatic approaches such as Somatic Experiencing, Hakomi, and Internal Family Systems, I support clients to move beyond insight alone and into deep, embodied change.
 Whether you feel untethered, dysregulated, or distant from your emotions, we’ll work together to create more space, ease, and agency in your life.
-Healing happens in connection—and in this work, you don’t have to do it alone.
+Healing happens in connection, and in this work, you are supported and not alone.

 Background